madelinegannon/jetson-nano-accessories/garden-stake/README.md

 | M3 nuts | 2 | [url]() |

 #### Printer Settings
-Each of these parts were printed on a [Prusa i3 MK3S](https://www.prusa3d.com/original-prusa-i3-mk3/) printer using the MK3S_MK3_0.2_Fast profile (0.2mm layer height, 20% infill) with PLA.
+Each of these parts were printed on a [Prusa i3 MK3S](https://www.prusa3d.com/original-prusa-i3-mk3/) printer using the MK3S_MK3_0.2_Fast profile (0.2mm layer height) with PLA.

 #### Assembly Instructions
+1. Print the